nullonerror/nullonerror.org/_posts/2020-12-31-backup-your-google-photos-on-cloud.md

     --time-zone 'America/Sao_Paulo'
 ```

-After this setup, your VM will start every *Sunday*, backup all your photos of all accounts and shutdown on the *Monday*.
+After this setup, your VM will start every *Sunday*, backup all your photos of all accounts and shutdown on *Monday*.